 A bad WiFi signal

 If your wireless network lacks the strength or scope for a stable signal, it’s likely you’ll experience poor quality video as a result.
-Despite improvements from internet service providers to enhance the range and consistency of WiFi, occasionally there’s still interference from other devices or weakened signals sent by older equipment.
+Despite improvements from internet service providers to enhance the range and consistency of WiFi, occasionally there’s still interference from other devices or weakened signals sent by older equipment and affects the video resolution.
 Whatever the cause, a bad internet connection can turn your video conference into a pixelated mess.

 An overworked processor